Combination Therapy with Venetoclax Approved for Chronic Lymphocytic Leukemia

 Venetoclax, a pill, blocks the action of a protein called BCL2, which helps to keep cancer cells alive.
 Obinutuzumab, a monoclonal antibody that is injected intravenously, targets a protein called CD20, which is frequently found on the surface of tumor cells in patients with certain types of leukemias.

-Venetoclax was initially approved by FDA in 2016 to treat individuals with CLL that has a specific genetic alterationtreat individuals with CLL that has a specific genetic alteration, called deletion 17p.
-In 2018, the agency expanded the drug’s approvalexpanded the drug’s approval to include individuals whose cancers have progressed after receiving at least one previous treatment, regardless of whether their cancer cells have the genetic change.
+Venetoclax was initially approved by FDA in 2016 to treat individuals with CLL that has a specific genetic alteration, called deletion 17p.
+In 2018, the agency expanded the drug’s approval to include individuals whose cancers have progressed after receiving at least one previous treatment, regardless of whether their cancer cells have the genetic change.

 FDA’s new approval was based on the results of a phase 3 clinical trial comparing the effectiveness and safety of venetoclax in combination with obinutuzumab versus obinutuzumab plus the chemotherapy drug chlorambucil in individuals with CLL or SLL and coexisting medical conditions.